duneroadrunner/SaferCPlusPlus/README.md

 ### TRegisteredConstPointer, TRegisteredNotNullConstPointer, TRegisteredFixedConstPointer
 TRegisteredPointer&lt;X&gt; does implicitly convert to TRegisteredPointer&lt;const X&gt;, but TRegisteredPointer&lt;const X&gt; doesn't actually enforce "const"ness at the moment.
 TRegisteredConstPointer&lt;X&gt; does.

+###TSyncWeakFixedPointer
+TSyncWeakFixedPointer is primarily intended to be used as a safe pointer to a member of a registered object in cases where for some reason you can't, or don't want to, make the member itself a registered object.
+TSyncWeakFixedPointer essentially acts as a pointer to the member (or whatever object you specify), while keeping a copy of a registered pointer to the object.
+It uses the registered pointer to ensure that it is safe to access the object.
+Use mse::make_syncweak() to construct a TSyncWeakFixedPointer.

+usage example:

+    #include "mserefcounting.h"

+    class H {
+    public:
+        template<class _TString1Pointer, class _TString2Pointer>
+        static std::string foo6(_TString1Pointer i1ptr, _TString2Pointer i2ptr) {
+            return (*i1ptr) + (*i2ptr);
+        }

+    protected:
+        ~H() {}
+    };

+    int main(int argc, char* argv[]) {
+        /* Obtaining safe pointers to members of registered objects: */ class E {
+        public:
+            virtual ~E() {}
+            mse::TRegisteredObj<std::string> reg_s = "some text ";
+            std::string s2 = "some other text ";
+        };

+        mse::TRegisteredObj<E> registered_e;
+        mse::TRegisteredPointer<E> E_registered_ptr1 = &registered_e;

+        /* The easiest way is to obtain a safe pointer to a member of a registered object is to make the member itself a registered object. */
+        mse::TRegisteredPointer<std::string> string_registered_ptr1 = &(E_registered_ptr1->reg_s);

+        /* Another option is to make a TSyncWeakFixedPointer. syncweak_string_ptr1 here is essentially a pointer to "E.s2" (string member of class E) with a registered pointer to E to in its pocket.
+        It uses the registered pointer to ensure that it is safe to access the object. */ auto syncweak_string_ptr1 = mse::make_syncweak(E_registered_ptr1->s2, E_registered_ptr1);

+        /* In practice, rather than declaring a specific mse::TSyncWeakFixedPointer parameter, we expect functions to be "templatized" so that they can accept any type of pointer. */ std::string res1 = H::foo6(syncweak_string_ptr1, syncweak_string_ptr1);
+    }

 ### TRegisteredRefWrapper
 Just a registered version of [std::reference_wrapper](http://en.cppreference.com/w/cpp/utility/functional/reference_wrapper).